 Whether you have just completed your A levels, looking to enhance your skills or qualifications or seeking a career change, we offer the opportunity to achieve a university level qualification at your local college – helping you to stay close to home and to fit in your study around work, family and other commitments.

 With a comprehensive range of courses - from Art and Design and Photography through to Business, Accountancy, Computing, Sport, Care and Childhood Studies, we have something for everyone.
 What’s more, our small class sizes, high quality, experienced staff and outstanding support aims to ensure that all learners have the best learning experience possible enabling them to achieve their maximum potential.

-Our outcomes of the National Student Survey are testament to this with over 83% of learners stating that they were satisfied with their experience on their higher education course during 2018-2019.
-Furthermore, we achieved 100% overall satisfaction rates in our Business and Psychology courses.
+Our outcomes of the National Student Survey are testament to this with over 86% of learners stating that they were satisfied with their experience on their higher education course during 2019-2020.
+Furthermore, we achieved 100% overall satisfaction rates in our Psychology and Childhood Studies.